December 20

 Looking Beyond Food Costs

-Food cost percentage is an indicator of raw product cost.
+The food cost percentage is an indicator of the raw product cost.
 That’s it.
 It is one number that holds a spot upon the pedestal of all that is sacred in the restaurant world – and that pedestal is on a very unstable foundation.
 Running an operation with a shaky approach to finances – especially based wholly on the sacred food cost percentage – is troubling at best, dangerous on a good day, and fatal when the planets align to destroy your operation.
 You need to consider more than just food costs.

-When 300 customers doesn’t help.
+When 300 customers don’t help.

 Imagine selling 300 orders of just french fries.
 Are you busy?
 Yes.
 Are you profitable?
 Yes.
 Are you viable?
-No. There is no way to keep an operation moving forward on a high-volume, low sell-price item.
+No. There is no way to keep an operation moving forward on a high-volume, low-sell-price item.
 As you will see below, it simply doesn’t work.
 Are there exceptions?
 Of course.
 Ask Starbucks – they make money one cup of coffee at a time.
 Or do they?
-Starbucks figured out that quick hit low-cost items need to be intertwined with higher cost gift cards, music, and take-out packs as well as food.
+Starbucks figured out that quick-hit low-cost items need to be intertwined with higher-cost gift cards, music, and take-out packs, as well as food.

 In a conversation with a local coffee shop owner, we were ruminating about the biz.
 I remarked that he seems to always be busy.
 He agreed.
 But he’s still having a hard time covering all his bills.
 Why?
 If 125 people come in on a busy Tuesday morning and their check average is $3.25, the gross take is $406.25.
 Back out the cost of the coffee and condiments.
 What’s left?
 Labor and rent.
-Even with a nominal product cost percentage, there isn’t enough revenue generated to push the pale of lower wages, deal with preventative maintenance, and the myriad trivialities that pop-up for business owners.
+Even with a nominal product cost percentage, there isn’t enough revenue generated to push the pale of lower wages, deal with preventative maintenance, and the myriad trivialities that pop up for business owners.
 Do the math.

 Better formula?